-The European studies student was embarking on a modern history, political theories and history of cinema course and had moved into a flat she rented with Knox.
+The European studies student was embarking on a course on modern history, political theories and history of cinema and had moved into a flat she rented with American Knox.

-Her flatmate and Raffaele Sollecito, Knox's then boyfriend, were convicted of the murder in 2009.
+Her flatmate and Rafaele Sollecito, Knox's then Italian boyfriend, were convicted of the murder in 2009.

 At the time, prosecutors said the pair had been involved in a sex game with Miss Kercher that had gone wrong.

 Miss Kercher was found in her bedroom, partially covered by a duvet.
-Her throat had been cut and the bedroom door was locked but the window had been broken.'Sociable and loving'
+Her throat had been cut and the bedroom door was locked but the window had been broken.

-She was, according to an Italian she was said to have dated, a very different character to her American flatmate.
+She was, according to an Italian she was said to have dated, very different from her American flatmate.

-"The two were like chalk and cheese - totally opposite in character," 24-year-old Giacomo Silenzi has said.
+"The two were like chalk and cheese - totally opposite in character," 24-year-old Giacomo Silenzi said.